-I, Jonathan Homrighausen, am an MA student in Biblical Studies at the Jesuit School of Theology and Graduate Theological Union in Berkeley, CA, where I focus on Scripture and interreligious connections between Jews, Christians, and Muslims in antiquity and today.
-To that end, I am earning graduate certificates in Jewish Studies and Islamic Studies at the GTU.
+Jonathan Homrighausen is graduate student in Biblical Studies at the Jesuit School of Theology and Graduate Theological Union in Berkeley, CA, where he focuses on Scripture and interreligious connections between Jews, Christians, and Muslims in antiquity and today.

-I am co-author, with J. David Pleins, of the forthcoming Biblical Hebrew Vocabulary by Conceptual Categories: A Student’s Guide to Nouns in the Old Testament (Zondervan).
+He is co-author, with J. David Pleins, of Biblical Hebrew Vocabulary by Conceptual Categories: A Student’s Guide to Nouns in the Old Testament (Zondervan).

 I am open to doing interviews or giving talks related to my published work.
-Feel free to email me at jdhomrighausen [at] gmail.com.
-For my CV and copies of my work, see my Academia.edu page.
+Feel free to email me at jhomrighausen [at] scu.edu.
+For samples of my work, see my Academia.edu page.